bigcartel/dugway/README.md

 ## Building your theme

-When you're finished with a new version of your theme, it's time to build it:
+When you're finished with a new version of your theme, it's time to build it.

     dugway build